pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 * Added warning about story collection creation.
 * Fixed some typos.

+= 0.9.2 =

+* More improvements to bundling of JavaScript for faster loading.
+Also improved startup feedback to show loading application, getting user information, or retrieving project data.

+= 0.9.1 =

+* Improvements to bundling of JavaScript code for faster loading.

+= 0.9.0 =

+* This is the first publicly released version of NarraFirma.
+For (highly detailed and entertaining) change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).

+== Upgrade Notice ==

-= 0.9.4 =
+= 0.9.6 =

-* Now uses NarraFirma namespace in WordPress plugin PHP to conform with WordPress guidelines.
-* Fixed WordPress plugin survey bug where always returning first questionnaire added in a topic instead of the last one.
+WordPress users should upgrade to this version as it contains a security fix.

 = 0.9.5 =
 Improvements for Node.js version and README/SETUP for installation.

-= 0.9.6 =

-Sanitize SQL input in WordPress plugin.
-Improve TypeScript typings for tsc 1.6.

-== Upgrade Notice ==

-= 0.9.1 =
-This upgrade affects performance only.

-= 0.9.2 =
-This upgrade affects loading time, and there is a small cosmetic change.

-= 0.9.3 =
-This upgrade fixes a bug (in CSV export) and a few cosmetic issues.
+There is no need to upgrade to this version for WordPress users.

 = 0.9.4 =
 This upgrade fixes a bug where the web survey always used the first version of a question form and would never disable it.
 It also uses a NarraFirma namespace in the WordPress plugin PHP file to conform with WordPress guidelines.

+= 0.9.3 =
+This upgrade fixes a bug (in CSV export) and a few cosmetic issues.

-= 0.9.5 =
+= 0.9.2 =
-Improvements for Node.js version and README/SETUP for installation.
-There is no need to upgrade to this version for WordPress users.
+This upgrade affects loading time, and there is a small cosmetic change.

-= 0.9.6 =
+= 0.9.1 =
-WordPress users should upgrade to this version as it contains a security fix.
+This upgrade affects performance only.

 == Donations ==